gitzart/myreads/README.md

 # myreads

-A bookshelf app to help you organize the books by category.
+A bookshelf app for organizing books.